 Take a look at a chord chart, and you’ll notice that the chart reminds you of the pattern you see when you look at your ukulele’s neck.
 Each vertical line represents a string, and each horizontal line represents a fret.
 Horizontal lines without numbers represent frets one through four, with the ukulele’s headstock at the top.
 If you see a number next to a horizontal line, that number represents a fret a bit further along the fretboard.

 You might see open circles at the tops of some vertical lines.
 Open circles mean that you should leave that string “open” and not touch it as you create the chord.
 Black dots on vertical lines show you where to place your fingers.
 Some chords have “X” symbols at the top of the vertical lines.
-If you see an “X” you’ll need to mute the string by resting your finger on top of it but not pushing it down on the fret.
+If there is an “X” symbol you should rest your finger on top of it without pushing down on the fret to mute the string.

 Take a peek at the very first chord on our chart.
 This “A” chord is easy to play as illustrated.
 Cover the first string (G) with your index finger at the second fret, and cover the second string (C) with your middle finger at the first fret.
 Leave the last two strings open.
 Now strum.
 You just played an “A” chord!

 When you are reading ukulele music, you might notice that some versions feature a thick line at the top of some chords.
 Don’t let this confuse you: It represents the ukulele’s nut, which is located above all the frets.
-This is another way to show you that you’re looking at a chord chart that illustrates frets one through four on your ukulele.
+The thick line at the top of some chords is also a way to display that you are viewing the chord chart that shows frets 1 to 4 on your instrument.

 Some ukulele chord diagrams include numbers at the bottom of each illustration.
 These simply tell you which finger to use when playing the chord in question.